Are you not sure about which is the best SUP paddle based on your needs? We were wondering too, so we did a little digging.

-How Do I Choose an SUP Paddle?
+How Do I Choose a Paddle for SUP?

 To choose the perfect paddle for your SUP board, consider all of the following: